jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndCircuitPlayground/Lab06_D--CircuitPlayground.md

 Clears all pixels for 0.5 seconds then displays colors on the fist 5 pixels using individual 8-bit values and the same colors on the next 5 pixels using 24-bit values.
 After 5 seconds, this repeats.

+## Turn in Homework

+1. Zip up the folder for the files from Today's lab to make a single .zip file. **DON'T** include your ~/github folder.

+		$ zip -r Team09-LambdaFTW_Lab06.zip Team09-LambdaFTW_Lab06

+1. `scp` your team's homework .zip file to your Instructor's RaspberryPi.
+Your Instructor will provide you with the value to enter for **IP_ADDRESS**.
+Use your same `raspberry` password (note that you are logging in as user `student`):

+		$ scp Team09-LambdaFTW_Lab06.zip student@IP_ADDRESS:/home/student/